electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 ### Audi Q4 e-tron multimedia

-In this section you find different multimedia content related to Audi Q4 e-tron.
+In this section, you find different multimedia content related to the Audi Q4 e-tron.
 Mostly videos.

 [Go to multimedia](multimedia)

 ### Audi Q4 e-tron reviews

-We have collected most of the online reviews of Audi Q4 e-tron for quick access.
+We have collected most of the online reviews of the Audi Q4 e-tron for quick access.

 [Go to reviews section](reviews)